-We assume a detector configuration shown in Fig. 2.2, with two near sites at ~ 500 m baselines to sample the reactor cores and the far site at an average baseline of ~ 1800 m.
-For an uncorrelated uncertainty of 2% for each core and optimal choice of α , Table 2.2 shows the estimated reactor power contribution to σ{ρ} (i.e., the uncertainty in the ratio combination ρ) for the two cases of 4 reactor cores and 6 reactor cores.
+We consider the detector configuration shown in Fig. 2.2, with two near sites at ~ 500 m baselines to sample the reactor cores and the far site at an average baseline of ~ 1800 m.
+Table 2.2 shows the estimated reactor-power contribution to the uncertainty in the measurement of $\sin^2 2\theta{13}$ for the two cases of 4 reactor cores and 6 reactor cores.